martintops/mch-extract/README.md

 # MCH-Extract: MeteoSwiss OpenData Extraction Tool

 > **⚠️ DISCLAIMER**: This tool is **NOT official** and is **NOT affiliated** with MeteoSwiss.
-It is an independent project that provides a convenient access to publicly available MeteoSwiss measurement data through the Open Government Data initiative.
+It is an independent project that provides convenient access to publicly available MeteoSwiss measurement data through the Open Government Data initiative.

 A simple Python tool for downloading weather data from Switzerland's automatic ground-based weather stations.
 Designed for scientists and researchers who need easy access to publicly available [MeteoSwiss data](https://opendatadocs.meteoswiss.ch/) without dealing with the complexities of the FSDI REST API.

 ## What Does This Tool Do?

 - **Download weather data** from Swiss weather stations with simple commands
-- **Get data in different time intervals**: daily, hourly, monthly, or 10-minutes measurements
+- **Get data in different time intervals**: daily, hourly, monthly, or 10-minute measurements
 - **Save data** in Excel-friendly CSV or efficient Parquet formats
 - **Access data programmatically** in Python for analysis using [Polars](https://docs.pola.rs/) or Pandas
 - **Handle data validation** automatically - just specify what you want

-## Installation
+## Installation (pip)

-Install using pip (requires Python 3.10 or newer):
+Install using pip (requires Python 3.10 or newer).
+Note that using a [virtual environment](https://docs.python.org/3/library/venv.html) is recommended to avoid conflicts with other packages.

 ```bash
 pip install mch-extract